WWII shell explosion; one killed and two injured after mishandling UXO

 Are deaths by UXO common?

 A shell explosion in Romania is not a common occurrence, with such incidents relatively infrequent across the continent.
-This is the result of relatively good education, lower levels of poverty, less fragile UXO types and, lower UXO concentrations.
+This is the result of relatively good education, less fragile UXO types and lower UXO concentrations.

 Some 270 million of these small bomblets were dropped over Laos PDR alone, with approximately 80 million failing to detonate.